PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Up until that point, the Farm Boy hadn't thought of stealing.
 It wasn't what heroes did, so it wasn't what the Farm Boy would do.
 But now he couldn't help himself.
 As Boltac drank the bottle he looked around.
 But when Boltac screamed in pain, the Farm Boy's attention snapped back to the shopkeeper.

-Boltac writhed and arched his back arched at a frightful angle.
+Boltac writhed and his back arched at a frightful angle.
 There was a snapping and popping noise as his knee twisted back into place on its own.
 Sweat poured from Boltac's face as he spiked a fever and broke it in less than a minute.
 A wave of nausea came, and then a sense of calm.
 The ragged wound in his shoulder spit out a wickedly curved tooth and closed.

-"Wh-wh-wh-what was that?"
-Relan asked in amazement.
+"Wh-wh-wh-what was that?" the Farm Boy asked in amazement.

 "That," Boltac said, the snap returning to his voice, "was a *magic* potion.
 The genuine article.
 Most of what I sell is herbs and healing tonics, and a couple of smelly poultices made by this old crone out in one of the villages.
 I won't say they're garbage, but, uh, you slap a poultice on serious wound.
 Ya gonna die."

 "Do you have any more?"
-Relan asked with wide eyes.
+The Farm Boy asked with wide eyes.
 Thinking that carrying a few of those potions with him would be an antidote to the fear that was still causing his limbs to shake.

 "Ah, no. Very rare.
 Very expensive.
 Help me up."

 Boltac tried his recently mangled leg.
 It felt good.
 In fact, it felt better than he could remember it ever feeling.

-"Are you okay?" asked the Relan.
+"Are you okay?" asked the Farm Boy.

 "En-henh."